minoa-lang/reference/src/items/functions.md

 A function consists of a named block of code, together with a set of parameters (implicit and explicit), and a return type, representing a unit of reusable code.

-When refered to, a function yields the corresponding zero-sized [function type](../type-system/types/function-types.md), when when called evaluates to a direct function call.
+When refered to, a function yields the corresponding zero-sized [function type], when when called evaluates to a direct function call.

 A function may be declared `unsafe`, making it's entire body an unsafe context, but requires the function itself to be called from an unsafe context.